9brada6/tabs-with-posts/development.md

 #### General Settings

 - Change twrp to twrpb classes, change also ts filename, make ts scripts to work.
-- Remove redundant get_default_option, and also remove all redundant 'default' keys from creating classes.
+- Add a diagram, and explain everything, how this package works.

 ### JS/SCSS